Ambuj-Singh/Dating-App/README.md

 >Some features are under development.
+> 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
+>
+> Please be a decent person and give me proper credit by linking back to my website!
+Refer to this handy [quora post](https://www.quora.com/Is-it-bad-to-copy-other-peoples-code) if you're not sure.

 ### Overall the app was designed to only simulate a part of end-to-end encryption using AES-128 encryption with ECB Packaging.